Zambezi (Balovale) Secondary School: 1965-68 — a school transfer that changed my life

-Transferring schools.
-Since a new secondary school would open, I applied for a transfer as a teacher.
+Transferring to the new school.
+Since a new secondary school would open in early 1965, I applied for a transfer as a teacher.
 Thomas Samungole, who finished his final secondary school examinations in December 1964, liked the idea of being a student teacher for a year in his home district.
-(Although he was my student, we are the same age.)
-Thus, we submitted applications on our return to Solwezi.
+(Although my student, we are the same age.)
+Thus, we submitted applications on our return to Solwezi after the August visit.
 Within a few weeks, we were notified that I was being transferred as of 1 January 1965 and that Thomas was also being appointed.
 Although I asked to go to Balovale simply as a teacher, as I was only 26 at the time, the Ministry said I would be acting head of the new school.
 They were acutely short of teachers and headmasters, as several new secondary schools were opening around the new country in January 1965.
-I reluctantly accepted this new status.
+Although not keen to be an administrator, I reluctantly accepted this new status.

 At the Zambezi River beach in Oct.
 1965.
 Who do you recognize?!

 The initial intake of students.
 The new secondary school had an initial intake of 70-80 students.
 Mr. Kakwisa from the old trade school stayed as a carpentry teacher for the new school and also served as the school’s boarding master.
 He remained in his old staff house and Mr. Samungole occupied a house next to his.
 We maintained large gardens at the school to help us with fresh produce.
-Most food especially maize meal (mealie-mealie), however, had to brought in from the Copperbelt, 500 km from the east over roads that could be next to impassable during the latter part of the rainy season from January to April of each year.
+Most food, especially maize meal (mealie-mealie), had to brought in from the Copperbelt, 500 km from the east over roads that could be next to impassable during the latter part of the rainy season from January to April of each year.
+Major logistical challenges were built into the future developments.

-Enormous challenges of operating the new school.
-Opening and then making the school was one of the two greatest challenges in my whole life.
+One of the greatest challenges of my whole life.
+Opening and then making the school run was one of the two greatest challenges in my whole life.
 (The other would later be completing my Ph.D. in the early 1980s.)
 Besides Thomas Samungole, Mr. Kakwisa and myself, the new government was unable to provide other teachers to open the new school.
-Fortunately, a middle-aged Brethren missionary, Mrs. McQuillen, a trained mathematics teacher, who lived in the town just two kilometres away, was willing to teach half time.
-Only in mid-year did we get another teacher from England (Mr. Lycett), who was extremely unsatisfactory.
-Later in the year we got several graduate student teachers from the UK.
-We were given a lorry to get firewood for operating a kitchen that fed the school-boys, but getting petrol (gasoline) became increasingly difficult with the Rhodesian boycott began to hit Zambia’s economy.
+Fortunately, a middle-aged Brethren missionary, Mrs. McQuillen, who was a trained mathematics teacher and lived in the town just several kilometres away, was willing to teach half time.
+Only in mid-year did we get another teacher from England (Mr. Lycett), who soon proved to be extremely unsatisfactory.
+Later in the year, we got several graduate student teachers from the UK.
+We were given a lorry to get firewood for operating a kitchen that fed the school-boys.
+But problems were just starting as getting petrol (gasoline) became increasingly difficult with the Rhodesian boycott began to hit Zambia’s economy.

 Old headmaster’s home and the Zambezi River views